sforrester23/106dev-env-jenkins/README.md

-# new repository to play around with jenkins
+# new repository to play around with jenkin, trying to connect it to GitHub